EdD in Out-of-School Learning

 - Program Duration: 3 years over 10 terms of study

 - Term of Enrollment: Summer

 - The first summer term includes a one-day orientation, a week-long on-ramp experience, plus three Saturday classes spread across the summer month.

 - Course Requirements: 84 credits, including 24 credits transferred from previous graduate work

 - Admissions Requirements: GRE Exam Not Required

-Out-of-School Learning is one of the areas of concentration (ARCOs) of the Doctor of Education (EdD) program at the Pitt School of Education.
+Out-of-School Learning is one of the majors of the Doctor of Education (EdD) program at the Pitt School of Education.
 The program accommodates the schedules of working professionals and combines an online learning environment with monthly Saturday in-person sessions.
-There is a hybrid course delivery model, including a one-day welcome and information event, a week-long intensive on-ramp experience in the first summer, cross-disciplinary practitioner inquiry and foundations courses, and an internship.
+It uses a hybrid course delivery model, including a one-day welcome and information event, a week-long intensive on-ramp experience in the first summer, cross-disciplinary practitioner inquiry and foundations courses, and an internship.

 The EdD helps graduates advance within their professional areas of practice.
 This is in contrast to our PhD, which is a full-time program that helps to prepare graduates for research-oriented careers and/or working as faculty within research and doctoral granting universities.

 EdD students at the Pitt School of Education complete 10 requirements that are embedded in coursework, including a Scholarly Inquiry Project.

 The EdD program at the Pitt School of Education requires applicants to have 24 credits of relevant graduate work to transfer from a source institution with a B (3.0) or higher according to University policy.